 Are the dollars you spend supporting your local economy?

 In British Columbia, local governments and other large purchasers spend billions of dollars each year on goods, services and infrastructure projects.
-This purchasing power could open doors to employment, increase local training, support local businesses and provide multiple community benefits.
-Social procurement is legal, do-able and makes a meaningful difference.
+By integrating social procurement practices this purchasing power could open doors to employment, increase local training, support local businesses and provide multiple community benefits.

 Social procurement is a growing best practice that aligns procurement spend to provide added value and community benefits.
 The British Columbia Social Procurement Initiative (BCSPI) aims to take this best practice thinking and approach, and help build a more resilient and more inclusive Province.

-BCSPI members have engaged in training of staff and vendors and accessed tools, templates, and consultation support to adopt social procurement practices.
-To-date BCSPI members have launched over 50 initial pilot projects, creating over $200 million in social procurement spend.
+To-date BCSPI members trained over 175 staff and accessed tools, templates, and coaching support to implement social procurement practices in over 100 pilot projects, creating over $250 million in social value spend

 Read the CCSPI Phase 1 Report